-Most farmers score well as producers, but they're not as confident in their management skills.
+Most farmers score well as producers, but they're not

 That's why I asked readers to share their best management tips – the things they do that really make a difference in their bottom line.